Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.5] MISSING FEATURE (Alban): Add a warning message box when saving in LDR or TDL and some data will be lost
-- [target 1.5] MISSING FEATURE (Alban): Add two buttons for "Send To back" and "Bring to Front"
 - [target 1.6] MISSING FEATURE (Alex & Alban): When you drag'n'drop a connected brick, the dragged brick is not rotated for a proper connection
 - [target 1.6] MISSING FEATURE (Alban): support new flex PF track.
 - [target 1.6] MISSING FEATURE (Alban): make configurable connexion points